6 Favorite Scenic Places to Relax in Fairfax County Virginia

 The Swing at Lake Anne, Reston

-6. The Winery at Bull Run, Centreville and Paradise Springs Winery, Clifton
+6. The Winery at Bull Run and Paradise Springs Winery

-Our last choice is actually two options, because there are two wineries in Fairfax County and they both offer scenic places to relax with a glass of wine in hand.
+Our last choice is actually two options.
+There are two wineries in Fairfax County and they both offer scenic places to relax with a glass of wine in hand.

-The Winery at Bull Run has two large outdoor areas full of picnic tables—one for adults only, and one where parents can relax while the kids run around and play.
+The Winery at Bull Run has two large outdoor areas full of picnic tables—one for adults only, and one where parents can relax while the kids play.

-There you have it, six scenic places to relax—in a chair, or a canoe, or a picnic bench with a glass of wine—and enjoy beautiful weather in Fairfax County, Virginia.
+There you have it, six scenic places to relax—in a chair, a canoe, a swing, or a picnic bench with a glass of wine—and enjoy beautiful weather in Fairfax County, Virginia.
 What's your favorite spot to chill in Northern Virginia?
 Promise we won't tell anyone.

 Virginia Travel | Six scenic places to relax in Fairfax County, Virginia, where you can enjoy a quiet break, soak up a gorgeous day, commune with nature, and chill.